 One of the biggest advantages composite decking has over wood however is its slip resistant surface.
 Teranna decking is produced to recommended standards for safe flooring, while the grooved, double-sided boards of the Ever-Deck range offer even greater grip.
 A wet wood deck on the other hand can be as treacherous as an icy road or pavement; an easy way for anyone to seriously injure themselves.

 Composite decking is the safer way to go when it comes to fire hazards, too.
 While timber could quickly ignite and help spread a fire, composite boards restrict this from happening.
-Teranna Ever-Deck is manufactured to achieve a Class B fire rating, so flames will be slow to spread in the event of any fire accident.
+Teranna Ever-Deck is manufactured to achieve a Class B fire rating.

 Installation is easy with the right woodworking tools.
 But be sure to still take the right precautions and get help if you need it.

 The final point we would like to reinforce is the choice of quite breathtaking colors and styles in our Teranna range, catering to every taste and application.
-Ever-Deck comes in gorgeous Graphite, Dark Brown and Light Brown.
-Ever-Shield has a more authentic timber effect, so whether you go for the Silver Grey, Teak or Walnut shade you’ll still have the classic look of natural wood decking.
+Ever-Deck comes in gorgeous Graphite, Dark Brown, Light Brown and Slate Grey.
+Ever-Shield has a more authentic timber effect, so whether you go for the Silver Grey, Teak, Walnut and Mocha shade you’ll still have the classic look of natural wood decking.
 Whichever you choose is sure to impress and cause envy in equal measure!

 All this is achieved while remaining Eco-friendly products, containing no toxic chemicals or preservatives, so even when you finally decide to replace your composite decking it will be 100% recyclable.
 Teranna Ever-Deck comes with a 10 year guarantee, while for the Ever-Shield range it’s 15 years.
 That’s how confident we are that these products will stand the test of time and bring proud, happy memories whatever the setting.

-Explore the Laydex composite decking range now by going to http://laydex.ie/product-category/building-products/composite-decking-boards/.
+Explore the Teranna Composite Decking range now by going to https://laydex.ie/product-category/building-products/composite-decking-boards/.